Absolute Value Worksheets

 To multiply or divide, find the absolute values of integers and perform the arithmetic operations.
 There are 16 problems for students of grade 8 and high school to consolidate their practice in this section.
 Be sure to use the answer key to verify your responses.

-Recapitulate the concept of adding, subtracting, multiplying, and dividing the absolute value with this free printable worksheet.
+Recapitulate the concept of adding, subtracting, multiplying, and dividing the absolute value with this printable worksheet.
 Each question here has two or more arithmetic operations involved.
 Use the PEMDAS rule to evaluate the absolute value expressions.